Thornden School

-Thornden School is a secondary school with academy status in Chandler's Ford, Hampshire.
+Thornden School is a secondary school with academy status in Chandlers Ford, Hampshire.
 It is an 11-16 (no sixth form), mixed specialist Arts College with Science as the second specialism.
 There are 1400 pupils on roll and 11 tutor groups of around 30 pupils in each tutor group, to form year groups of around 300 people.
-The head teacher is Su Whelan, who in 2016 succeeded Robert Sykes (CBE) who had held the position for over 20 years.

 Subjects

-The following subjects are taught at Thornden School: Art, Business and Economics, Dance, Drama, Design and Technology GCSE, English, Geography, History, ICT, Mathematics, Modern Foreign Languages (MFL), Music, Physical Education, Computer Science, Religious Education and Science.
+The following subjects are taught at Thornden School: Art, Business and Economics, Engineering, Dance, Drama, Design and Technology GCSE, English, Geography, History, ICT, Mathematics, Modern Foreign Languages (MFL), Music, Physical Education, Computer Science, Religious Education and Science.